QibiTechInc/mycobot_moveit/README.md

 # mycobot_moveit
-Unofficial myCobot moveit repositiry to be run on a local pc for myCobot Pi
+Unofficial myCobot moveit repositiry to be run on a local raspberry Pi for myCobot Pi

 # Environment
 | item |  |